 1. Your Urine Is Bright Yellow

-You've heard this one before; if your urine is brightly colored, you're dehydrated.
-As it turns out, it's not really as straightforward as that.
-Although urine that is yellow, golden, or orange-tinted can hint at dehydration, according to WebMD, the color of your urine could also be affected by something you ate or a medication you took.
+You've heard this one before: If your urine is brightly colored, you're dehydrated.
+As it turns out, while urine that is yellow, golden, or orange-tinted can hint at dehydration, according to WebMD, the color of your urine could also be affected by something you ate or a medication you took.
 Still, bright yellow or golden urine can point to the fact that you're not drinking enough water, as Dr. Gina Sam, director of the Mount Sinai Gastrointestinal Motility Center, told Elle, which probably also means you're not peeing frequently enough.

 2. You Get A UTI